Costeer/101st-Wiki/content/Resources/Deployments/How to Tallies.md

 - focus on something specific don't be to general

 ****
-thanks to Second Lieutenant Stells for her contributions to this Article
+thanks to Lieutenant Stells for her contributions to this Article